-Acceptance and continuance of audit engagements are core management decisions at audit firms.
-However, as shown in the case example section below, when accepting or continuing audit engagements, information obtained by the prospective engagement partner (i.e., the integrity of the audited company involved, risk information on the audited company, etc.) from the preliminary investigation and handover of audit engagements, etc. was not shared among persons authorized to approve the acceptance and continuance of engagements (partners' meetings, etc.).
+The acceptance and continuance of audit engagements are core management decisions at audit firms.
+However, as shown in the case example section below, when accepting and continuing audit engagements, risk information such as the integrity of the audited company involved, which was obtained by the prospective engagement partner through a preliminary investigation and handover of audit engagements, was not shared among persons authorized to approve the acceptance or continuance of engagements (partners' meetings, etc.).
 As a result, appropriate risk assessment was not performed.
-In another case, insufficient consideration was given to the audit resources required to conclude engagements.
+In addition, insufficient consideration was given to the audit resources required to conclude engagements.
 Other deficiencies included a failure to conduct appropriate risk assessment despite having identified situations in which there was significant doubt about the going concern assumptions or the business rationale of transactions was in doubt.